Methylene Blue: Benefits, Uses, Dosage, Risks & FAQ

 What is Methylene Blue?

-Methylene blue is a chemical compound that stands out for its particular molecular configuration, which renders it useful in the medical field.
-It is a dark green powder in its dry state, but when dissolved in water, it transforms into a vivid blue solution.
-This stark blue hue has practical applications in medical settings, where it can be used to clearly delineate tissues and bodily fluids during procedures.
+Methylene blue is a synthetic dye and medicinal compound.
+In dry form, it appears as a dark green powder.
+When dissolved in water, it transforms into a vivid blue solution.
+This striking color has made it useful in medical diagnostics, where it can stain tissues and fluids during procedures.

 Read More